Undergraduate Course Descriptions

 Introduction to Professional Writing

-Students in this course will engage core professional writing concepts including audience analysis, research, document design, usability, and ethical composing practices.
-Students will produce works including technical instructions, usability tests, and public relations documents in both print and multimedia formats.
-Individual and group projects are a feature of this course, as is directed service-learning with community partners.
-Text: Johnson-Sheehan, Technical Communication Today, 4th ed.
+Students in this course will engage core professional writing concepts such as audience analysis, document design, usability, and ethical composing practices.
+Students will produce materials including public relations documents and technical instructions in multiple formats.
+Individual and group projects are a feature of this course, as is directed service learning with community partners.

 Introduction to Professional Writing